Types of Illustration – Styles and Techniques

-Illustrations for children can be very diverse – from realistic, full with details illustrations, to very simplified, child-like, naive drawings.
-It depends on the story, the target age group and many other.
-Nevertheless, children’s illustrations are colorful, narrating, there is always something happening and the characters are cute and friendly.
+Children book illustrations can be very diverse – from realistic, full with details illustrations to very simplified, child-like, naive drawings.
+It depends on the story, the target age group and many more.
+Nevertheless, children’s illustrations are colorful, narrating, there is always something happening.
+The characters are cute and friendly.

-Some of the children’s illustration authours you might want to see:
+Some of the children’s illustration authors you might want to see:

 According to Wikipedia comics is a medium used to express ideas by images, often combined with text or other visual information.
 Comics frequently takes the form of juxtaposed sequences of panels of images.
 Often textual devices such as speech balloons, captions, and onomatopoeia indicate dialogue, narration, sound effects, or other information.
 Size and arrangement of panels contribute to narrative pacing.
 Cartooning and similar forms of illustration are the most common image-making means in comics.

-Some of the book illustration authours you might want to see:
+Some of the book illustration authors you might want to see: